basnijholt/nijho.lt/content/post/advent-of-open-source/09-yaml2bib/index.md

 When writing a PhD thesis with multiple chapters that share citations, maintaining consistency is crucial but tedious.
 Different chapters might cite the same paper but with slightly different BibTeX entries - one using the full journal name, another using abbreviations, or worse, having slightly different titles or author lists.
 Rather than manually standardizing ~350 citations, I created yaml2bib: give it a list of DOIs in YAML format, and it generates a perfect BibTeX file with consistent journal abbreviations and formatting.

+{{< figure src="meme.png" caption="The pain of manual BibTeX management" alt="Meme depicting a cartoon dog sitting calmly in a room engulfed in flames, saying 'This is fine.'
+The dog is labeled 'Managing 300+ BibTeX entries manually'." >}}

 ## 🔧 Technical Highlights

 - Fetches citation data from CrossRef using DOIs